FrederickMappin/CADD_TargetIDwithOT/README.md

 ## Usage
-Investiage a Ensembl gene ID (ENSG00000134086) for gene or Experimental Factor Ontology(EFO_0000349) for diseases.
+Investigate a Ensembl gene ID (ENSG00000134086) for gene or Experimental Factor Ontology(EFO_0000349) for diseases.

 ```python -m opentarget --help```
 ```